Historic mega-transfer reportedly called off! Said El Mala appears to have thrown a spanner in the works for 1. FC Köln | Goal.com India

 The proposed deal valued El Mala at €45m up front, with a further €5m in easily attainable add-ons.
 It also included a 15% sell-on clause, a contract until 2030, and a €4m-per-year salary.

-Both clubs had set a deadline for Friday, and the Bees were confident of a positive reply from the Cathedral City outfit.
+Both clubs had set a deadline for Friday, and the Bees were confident of a positive reply from the Cathedral City side.
 However, the player's camp has since changed its stance: El Mala's mother is said to be handling the talks with Brentford, who are reported to be sweetening the deal with an XXL commission for the family.
-According to Sky, the family has now called off the record-breaking transfer and rejected Brentford, with El Mala reportedly holding out for an offer from a bigger club.
-His future is once again said to be "completely open".
+According to Sky, the family has now scuppered the record-breaking move and turned Brentford down.
+The reason: El Mala may be holding out for an offer from a bigger club.
+His future is now once again "completely up in the air".

-For both clubs, the transfer would have set a new record.
-Had the move gone through, El Mala would have eclipsed Anthony Modeste's €29 million transfer to TJ Quanjian in 2018 as 1.
-FC Köln's record sale and Dango Ouattara's €42.8 million move from AFC Bournemouth to Brentford as the Bees' biggest signing.
+The transfer would have set records for both clubs: El Mala was set to replace Anthony Modeste as 1.
+FC Köln's all-time highest sale (€29m to TJ Quanjian in 2018), while he would have eclipsed Dango Ouattara as Brentford's biggest signing (€42.8m from AFC Bournemouth).

 - Getty Images